kailash-manasarovar/statement/docs/timeline/2025/may.md

 - All of this was hints and suggestions, and was surprising enough that I really didn't fully understand it, so I just watched.
 - Had they already got a viable pregnancy going from one of my eggs they extracted in Dublin at the Anantara?
 - Did Mrs Wasserman's people find out about it and want in?
-- Had Steve already fathered a surrogate baby of mine?
+- Had Steve already fathered a baby of mine?

 ### Feeling sick on my return